Mintz Law Firm

 TBI/Brain Injury Lawyer in Denver, CO

 Traumatic brain injuries (TBIs) are more common than you would expect.
 The Centers for Disease Control and Prevention reports that there were roughly 223,050 TBI-related hospitalizations in 2018.
 Traumatic brain injuries are also some of the most serious injuries you can sustain from an accident.
-Thousands of people die from TBIs every year, and those that survive them must adjust to a new way of life.
+Thousands of people die from TBIs every year, and those who survive them must adjust to a new way of life.

 TBIs are often the result of injuries from accidents caused by negligence.
 An accident resulting in a TBI can result in immense physical, emotional, and financial losses.
 If you or a loved one has been in an accident and suffered a head injury, even a minor one, you or they may have suffered a traumatic brain injury.
 You should not be held financially responsible for the aftereffects of an accident that occurred due to circumstances beyond your control.
 Consult a personal injury lawyer about your case to learn more about your legal options.